rdlauer/articles/fiddler/new-ui/post.md

 # Fiddler Everywhere is Getting a New Look

 [Fiddler](https://www.telerik.com/fiddler): you know it, you love it.
 Some of you have even been using it for 15+ years!
-Our venerable network debugging tool for desktop and web apps remains *one of the most popular products* in the Telerik portfolio for good reason: it just works.
+This venerable network debugging tool for desktop and web apps remains *one of the most popular products* in the [Telerik](https://www.telerik.com/) portfolio for good reason: it just works.

 But one of the top feature requests we have repeatedly received is to provide a compatible version for macOS and Linux.
 And that's precisely where [Fiddler Everywhere](https://www.telerik.com/fiddler-everywhere) comes in!